isomerpages/moe-aitongsch/_our-services/School Canteen 食堂.md

 **Interest applicants must meet the following criteria:**
 * Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
 * Able to provide good service and quality food with prices determined in consultation with the school.
-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)
+* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)[Healthy Meals in Schools Programme (HMSP)" guidelines ](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)" guidelines
 * Able to maintain high standard of food safety, personal hygiene and cleanliness of the canteen area.
 * Healthy and fit to operate the stall.